- HOME

 ・ Certified public accountants who executed the audit

-Designated limited liability partner Koichi Taniguchi
+Designated limited liability partner Yoshihiro Sugimoto

 Designated limited liability partner Tsuyoshi Kawamura・ Composition of the group of assistants involved with the audit